Lemurlover/hackbio-cancer-internship/README.md

-# Deciphering the Challenge of Protein Structure Using machine learning
+# Deciphering the challenge of protein structure using machine learning

    Author (@Slack): Stéphie Raveloson (@StephieRav)